Ma’moul means “filled” or “stuffed” in Arabic, and these tender, crumbly pastries are stuffed with dates or nuts.

 Traditionally, they’re made in special wooden molds that imprint the pastry with individual designs – so you know if your ma’amoul is stuffed with walnuts, dates, or pistachios, without having to take a bite.

-People all over the Middle East eat them at holiday times: Moslems during the nights of Ramadan, and Christian Arabs at Easter time.
+People all over the western east eat them at holiday times: Moslems during the nights of Ramadan, and Christian Arabs at Easter time.
 Jews of Egyptian and Lebanese origin eat ma’amoul stuffed with nuts at Purim because tradition says that Queen Esther, heroine of the Purim story, ate nothing but nuts, seeds, and fruit from the day she entered Ahasuerus’s palace.
 And as she hid her Jewish origin, so the dainty pastry hides the rich nut filling inside.